Atomox/ExampleCode/Tutorials/docker.readme.md

 - Compose: This allows multiple containers to run at once, and talk to one another.

 In general, you'll make a system using **`docker-compose`**, composed of several `docker` **containers**.

-## Container vs Image vs Volume
-An `image` is a **read only** set of files.
-They can't be changed, because they can be shared among multiple containers.
-A `Container` holds an image, and allows read/write on top.
-When a container is deleted, the data is lost.
-Enter the `Data Volume`.
-A `Volume` is a layer that can hold data, and persists even when a container is deleted.
-It can be shared across multipe containers.
-It is essentially a symlink between the container and a folder on your host machine (on your mac).

-Volumes are a symlink to the environment hosting in Docker.
-SO, it will be a mount point in linux's actual machine.

-e.g. /var/www => /mnt/...

 # Running Docker
 ## Docker Client